 - 4 large carrots (peeled and chopped or sliced)

-- 2 cups greens (mustard, chard, spinach, or other; chopped)
+- 2 cups greens (mustard, chard, spinach, or similar; chopped)

 - 1 bunch cilantro (chopped)

 Note: while there are multiple steps to this recipe, this meatball dish is broken down into workable categories to help you better plan for cooking.